wmde/wikibase-cloud-status/content/issues/2024-02-13-blocked-job-queue.md

 *Update* - This incident has been resolved.

-It seems the default Laravel queue stopped processing items at 2024-02-12 01:54:38 due to a hanging network connection when trying to create Kubernetes jobs.
+__Description__ It seems the default Laravel queue stopped processing items at 2024-02-12 01:54:38 due to a hanging network connection when trying to create Kubernetes jobs

-Expected Severity: All users are affected, creation of new wikis is severely broken, existing wikis are missing Queryservice data et. al.
+__Expected Severity__ All users affected, creation of new wikis severely broken, existing wikis missing queryservice data et. al.

+__Impact__ All wikis

-More information can be found in [T357426](https://phabricator.wikimedia.org/T357426).
+__Links__ More information can be found in [T357426](https://phabricator.wikimedia.org/T357426).